Mobhí Clárainech: Veneration

 It was not closed on a lie.

-Archbishop John Healy, in his book Insula Sanctorum et Doctorum, called Saint Mobhí "a great master of the spiritual life."
+Archbishop John Healy, in his book Insula Sanctorum et Doctorum, called Mobhí "a great master of the spiritual life."

 His feast day is celebrated on 12 October, and today there is a Church of Ireland parish in Glasnevin named for Saint Mobhí.

 Martyrologies

 The Martyrology of Oengus (c.
 800)—the earliest Irish calendar of saints—lists the following on 12 October: